 - ½ teaspoon Baking soda

-- 120 Grams Walnuts, chopped and lightly toasted (1 cup)
+- 1 Cup Walnuts, chopped and lightly toasted

 Instructions

-- Prepare two cookie sheet pans by lining with parchment paper or silicone mats.
+- Prepare two sheet pans by lining with parchment paper or silicone baking mats.

-- Place brown sugar, vegan butter and egg replacement (add ¼ cup applesauce if not using an egg replacement).
-Mix until combined and fluffy.
+- Place brown sugar, vegan butter and egg replacement in a mixing bowl (if not using an egg replacement add ¼ cup applesauce).
+Mix until combined and fluffy.1 Cup Brown sugar, ½ Cup Vegan butter, 3 Tablespoons Vegan egg replacement (Simply Eggless)

-- Scoop two tablespoons of cookie dough and place on prepared cookie pans.
-Leave approximately 2" of space between each cookie.
+- Scoop approximately 1½ tablespoons of cookie dough and place on prepared cookie pans.
+Leave at least 2" of space between each cookie.

 - Bake for 12 minutes or until lightly browned.